srilovesflutter/flutterexamples/README.md

 # flutterexamples
-This repository is a Startup pack for new flutter developers.
+Here is your flutter startup pack with basic programs. enjoy..

 I've also written number of articles for the same on https://fluttercentral.com/

 # Show Support

-Don't forget to star ⭐ the repo 😉, it's FREE.
+Don't forget to star ⭐ the repo 😉, it's completely FREE.

 Video on how to run this examples after your setup flutter.
 Subscribe to the channel.